GitGuardian/ggtools/new-arch-migration/README.md

     You should have now access to your GitGuardian dashboard.

-4. Once you've verified that your GitGuardian application is functioning correctly, you may proceed to delete the legacy namespac in your kubernetes cluster.
+4. Once you've verified that your GitGuardian application is functioning correctly, you may proceed to delete the legacy namespace in your kubernetes cluster.
 Please be aware that deleting the namespace will prevent any possibility of reverting to the legacy application.